tomlockwood/terraform-remote-work/README.md

  This script can be used either as an input to the ssh command (e.g. `ssh -F ssh_config devbox`) or can be pointed to by another tool, like the VSCode `Remote - SSH` extension.

+# Github key transfer

+TODO

 # TODO

-* Convert roles/compute.osAdminLogin in setup into gcloud line so ServiceAccount doesn't need security permission
-* Run gcloud commands for initial service account setup and keygen
 * Retry on a new project
-* Automate key transfer to a new devbox
+* Run gcloud commands for initial project, service account setup, osLogin permissions and keygen
+* Add ssh tunnelling for server ports to local with configurable ports